 Best part: The Lithgow-starring remake of “Nightmare at 20,000 Feet” is memorable but the sheer drama and power of film opener “Time Out,” which tells the tale of an embittered racist forced to live in the shoes of various oppressed minorities, steals the show.

 Summary: Twilight Zone: The Movie has it all.
-Two great stories and two good ones and a decent linking story too.
+Two truly great stories, two good ones and a decent linking story too.
 This is a true portmanteau classic that everyone should see.

 Tales of Halloween (2015)